hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     ```

 The maximum percentage of future transactions kept in the transaction pool, per account.
-The default is .1 or 10% of transactions from a single account to be kept in the pool.
+Accepted values are in the range (0-1].
+The default is .001 or 0.1% of transactions from a single account to be kept in the pool.

 !!! warning
     The default value is often unsuitable for [private networks](../../../private-networks/index.md).